jlangch/venice/doc/readme/start.md

 ### Start a REPL from a Venice GitPod workspace

-Alternatively a REPL can be run without local installation in a [GitPod](https://gitpod.io/) workspace.
+A Venice REPL can be run without local installation in a [GitPod](https://gitpod.io/) workspace.
 If you don't have a GitHub login yet, please sign up for [GitHub](https://github.com/).

 Just fire up a Venice GitPod workspace in your browser by clicking this button:
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/jlangch/venice).
 GitPod will ask you to login to GitHub and will start a new Venice workspace.